 Cost: Rs.40 for a half plate (one kachori with aloo sabzi)

-Tasting the indigenously baked cookies
+Tasting the indigenously baked eggless Indian cookies

 A divine waft of freshly baked cookies pulled us towards it, as we were digging into the Kachoris and we soon found ourselves in front of a push-cart vendor who was baking Nankhatai the indigenous way!

-The Nankhatai are indigenous to India and is a modified form of the colonial cookies.
+The Nankhatai is indigenous to India and is a modified form of the colonial cookies.
 A crumbly mix of sooji ( coarse semolina), flour, sugar and leavening agents with a hint of cardamom is baked to perfection and results in delectable Nankhatai.

 Tip: Buy more than a dozen of the freshly baked ones always!